cutterkom/generativeart/readme.md

 ## Announcement

 This package collects more and more stars here on Github and is widely used for NFTs.
-Just search on these platforms, they are everywhere.
+Just browse on NFT platforms - it won't take you long to discover these patterns.

 I would like to clarify: I am **not** a fan of all Blockchain, NFT and Web3 related topics.